MergeCommits/Homestuck-Quirk-Generator/README.md

 * Hiveswap/Friendsim Trolls (at least the ones with identifiable quirks)

 ## License
-This project's licensed under the zlib license.
+Unless otherwise stated, this project is licensed under the zlib license.
 Please refer to the [LICENSE.md](LICENSE.md) file for more details.

 [website-link]: https://quaternionmark.github.io/homestuck_quirk/
 [ts]: https://www.typescriptlang.org